-You can have my most popular PureLIGHT HDRi 001 – Mid Sun Clouds for free (or rather for your quick like or tweet to be exact).
+You can have my most popular PureLIGHT HDRi 001 – Mid Sun Clouds for free.
 Go ahead and take it for a spin… I would love to know what you think of it and how I can make these better.

 Visit the PureLIGHT HDRi Help & Feedback Page for… well… get help & send me feedback 😉